Skip to content

 But there is something else interesting about the ceiling.
 The coffered ceiling would have been decorated with bronze decorations (they say rosettes).
 But Pope Urban VIII decided to strip them away.
 He used the materials for other things, including the cannons and the Bernini’s canopy over the altarpiece of St. Peter’s Basilica.

-14. The Pantheon facts – Sundial effect
+14. Sundial effect

 As you already know, the oculus in the centre of the dome is the main source of light.
-When you are inside the Pantheon on a sunny day, you can see a large disc of light.
+When you are inside on a sunny day, you can see a large disc of light.
 Throughout the day, the ray of light that enters through the hole moves around the space.

 Pantheon facts - it's a solar temple

 Here is a juicy part: Did you know the Pantheon in Rome is like a solar temple?
 There is a clever lighting trick, which you can see every year on April 21, the founding date of Rome.
-At midday, the sunlight fills the entrance with light coming from the inside of the temple.
+At midday, the sunlight fills the entrance, with light coming from the inside of the temple.
 This is when the emperor would stand at the entrance surrounded by light.
 Because of this effect, the Romans would raise their emperor to the level of the god on earth.

 15. The final resting place for the kings and artists

-Yes, that’s right, the Pantheon is the final resting site for some pretty important figures.
+Yes, that’s right, it’s the final resting site for some pretty important figures.
 We’ve got here the burial place of Vittorio Emmanuele II – he was the first king of a united Italy.
 There is also a tomb of his son, Umberto I, who rests in peace, alongside his wife, Queen Margarita of Savoy.
 Margarita is the one who actually gave her name to the local delicacy in Naples – Margarita Pizza.
+Along those buried, there are also famous painters, including Raphael.
+He was one of the greatest painters of all history but died at a young age when he was only 37.

 The tomb of Raphael